onomyprotocol/ochain/docs/validators/validator-setup.md

 order: 2
 -->

-# Run a Validator on the Cosmos Hub Mainnet
+# Run a Validator on the Onomy Mainnet

 ::: tip
 Information on how to join the mainnet (`genesis.json` file and seeds) is held [in our `launch` repo](https://github.com/cosmos/launch/).